mcPear/best-papers/README.md

 A charmingly simple website serving the best scientific papers in a given category.

 ## Update papers data
-`rye run archiv` to download NLP papers from arXiv
+`rye run arxiv` to download NLP papers from arXiv

 `rye run semantic-scholar` to get citation counts for the papers from Semantic Scholar